Increasing Love in Marriage

 This is why, when I begin with a couple, I will often say that one of our first goals in marriage counseling is to (figuratively) get a Ph.D. in the other person.
 In other words, we want to know the other person so well that we know exactly what makes him or her feel cared for, supported, and loved.
 There are several ways to do this.
 John and Julie Gottman have an app called “Gottman Card Decks”, that includes many excellent resources for a couple, including one called “Love Maps” which gives questions designed for this very purpose.
 Another are the 36 Questions that Lead to Love, which lead from more surface-level questions to deeper subjects.

 My goals for Marriage Counseling

-As a marriage therapist, I want couples to do more than just resolve conflict better, I want their relationship to thrive and be stronger.
+As a marriage therapist, I want couples to do more than just resolve conflict better, I want their marriage to be centered on love.
 When we love each other well, it makes our relationship stronger, and that strength helps it to be resilient through whatever challenges life may throw at us.
 Click to read more about the author Kent Bertrand.